YagiGo/YPTN_Profiling_Server/README.md

 # YPTN_Profiling_Server
+## Simple Intro
-### YPTN Profiler is a webpage performance profiling tool that can visualize how your webpage performance.
+YPTN Profiler is a webpage performance profiling tool that can visualize how your webpages performance.

+## Speciality
+* Visualize Your Webpage Performance
+* Providing RESTful API for Other Applications
+* Light Weight and Fast!